wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 Customizes some vanilla gamesettings with text files powered by Stewie's Tweaks.
 Select whatever you want in the installer; if you want to change your settings just reinstall the mod and select different options.
 :::info Perk Every Level
-TTW already grants a perk every level in non-Hardcore mode.
-If you want a perk every level in Harcore Mode, install _Hardcore Perk Every Level_ from [Wasteland Supplements](https://www.nexusmods.com/newvegas/mods/79005).
-The Perk Every Level gamesetting tweak included in Misc Gamesetting Tweaks won't actually affect TTW due to a technicality.
+This particular gamesetting tweak in this mod won't actually affect TTW due to a technicality, however TTW already grants a perk every level in non-Hardcore mode.
+If you want this for Harcore Mode, install [Hardcore Perk Every Level](overhauls#hardcore-perk-every-level).
 :::

 ### [NV Collectibles - Merged](https://www.nexusmods.com/newvegas/mods/80939)